CurryYuan/PhraseRefer/README.md

 Extensive results confirm significant improvements, i.e., previous state-of-the-art method achieves **3.9\%, 3.5\% and 4.6\%** overall accuracy gains on Nr3D, Sr3D and ScanRefer respectively.

 ## Dataset
 We provide the phrase-level annotations for Nr3D, Sr3D and ScanRefer.
-The annotations are stored in the json format.
+The annotations are stored in the json format under the `data` folder.
 Each json file contains the annotations for one dataset.
 The format of the json file is as follows:
 ```json
     {
         "scene_id": "scene0151_00",